Home

 2. PREPARE EARLY.

-QC applications usually require you to list 12 significant cases from the last two years, so it may is helpful to start recording any interesting work and how this meets the criteria before application time.
+KC applications usually require you to list 12 significant cases from the last two years, so it may is helpful to start recording any interesting work and how this meets the criteria before application time.
 This will save time and energy when it comes to preparing your application.

-3. TALK TO OTHER QC’s.
+3. TALK TO OTHER KC’s.

 One reasons for men applying for progressive goals earlier is that women tend to wait until they are sure they are ready to apply.
 Whilst this tends to result in a great success rate of female applicants, it does slow down your individual progression rate.

-Her Bar encourages women barristers to speak to QCs both male and female to ask how they found the application process and good evidence to include.
+Her Bar encourages women barristers to speak to KCs both male and female to ask how they found the application process and good evidence to include.
 This could take place at seminars, networking or events, or through mentoring.
 Her Bar has a dedicated mentoring scheme which can be found here.

 4. CONSIDER COACHING.
 Many successful QCs have used coaching services in order to help their application and improve interview technique.
 Find out more on our dedicated Coaching page